TrueLayer/truelayer-woocommerce/readme.txt

 == CHANGELOG ==
 = 2023.09.19        - version 1.3.0 =
 * Feature           - Add feature to set a custom release channel for the payment in TrueLayer.
 This can be set on the settings page for the plugin in the setting "Release channel".
-If left empty no release channel will be sent to Truelayer.
+If left empty no release channel will be sent to TrueLayer.
 * Fix               - Fixed some deprecation warnings for PHP version 8.2+.

 = 2023.09.15        - version 1.2.1 =